 EIR’s Project Description For Municipal Park Properly Excluded Proposed Development On Adjacent Property Claimed to Be a Related Project

-Posted in CEQAIn rejecting the claim that the City of Newport Beach improperly “piecemealed” its environmental review of a municipal park project, the court upheld the city’s decision to exclude from the EIR’s project description a pending proposal to build residential and commercial uses on an adjacent property.
-The court based its ruling on the principle that… Continue Reading
+In rejecting the claim that the City of Newport Beach improperly “piecemealed” its environmental review of a municipal park project, the court upheld the city’s decision to exclude from the EIR’s project description a pending proposal to build residential and commercial uses on an adjacent property.
+The court based its ruling on the principle that…

 An Attorney Petitioner in a CEQA Suit Can Be Awarded Attorneys’ Fees

-Posted in CEQAIn a case of first impression, a court of appeal has held that an attorney can be a named petitioner in a CEQA case, litigate the case on behalf of all of the petitioners, and then, if the litigation succeeds, obtain an award of attorneys’ fees from the defendants for her work.
-Healdsburg Citizens for Sustainable… Continue Reading
+In a case of first impression, a court of appeal has held that an attorney can be a named petitioner in a CEQA case, litigate the case on behalf of all of the petitioners, and then, if the litigation succeeds, obtain an award of attorneys’ fees from the defendants for her work.
+Healdsburg Citizens for …

 Supreme Court Rules Temporary Flooding May Give Rise To Takings Claim